10 things staff need to know about disability services

 It includes physical, psychological and mental health problems, learning disabilities, attention deficit hyperactivity disorder (ADHD) and temporary disability/illness.

-A Learning Access Plan is a document designed to assist Faculty staff to support a student with a health condition or disability and clarify arrangements that are needed to minimise educational disadvantage.
+An Access Plan is a document designed to assist Faculty staff to support a student with a health condition or disability and clarify arrangements that are needed to minimise educational disadvantage.

-Find out more about Learning Access Plans.
+Find out more about Access Plans.

 Some students choose not to disclose their disability because they do not require adjustments.
 Some prefer to protect their privacy, or are concerned that disclosing disability may lead to discrimination.